hashicorp/terraform-provider-aws/docs/aws-go-sdk-migrations.md

 Be sure to preseve alphabetical order.

 The AWS SDK for Go V1 previously exposed these as constants, but V2 does not.
-This constant is used in acceptance testing pre-checks.
+This constant is used in common acceptance testing pre-checks, such as `acctest.PreCheckPartitionHasService`.

 ## Imports